Below are answers to some of our most frequently asked questions.

 Yes, the 3- and 4-year-old classes participate in monthly field trips and enrichment activities.
-More information is available on the Field Trips page.
+More information is available on the Programs page.

 What kind of job will I be assigned?

-We have a variety of co-op jobs and try to match jobs to our members' skills and preferences.
-You can view the list of co-op jobs and details about job requirements.
+We have a variety of co-op jobs and try to match jobs to our members’ skills and preferences.
+You can view the list of co-op jobs and details about job requirements on the Enrollment page.